Shambala is free from disposable plastics! This is how it works:

 - Working with charity FRANK Water to provide free chilled and filtered water on the main bars and at their water refill points

-- Selling our own beautiful, Shambala-branded stainless steel bottles for sale with all profits going to FRANK Water development projects.
-These can be ordered in advance of the festival and picked up on arrival.
+- Selling our own beautiful, Shambala-branded stainless steel bottleswith donations from each on site sale going to either FRANK Water or the Bansang Hospital Appeal.
+Our bottles are manufactured by RAW Foundation, an organisation who do incredible work tackling the single use plastic problem.
+These bottles can be ordered in advance of the festival and picked up on arrival.
 Order yours HERE.

 2. Re-usable glasses at all the bars